-You can pay points at closing to receive a lower interest rate.
-Or you can choose to have points paid to you (also called lender credits) and use them to cover some of your closing costs.
+Your third option is to have points paid to you and use them to cover some of your closing costs.
+These are called "lender credits".

-In the example, you borrow $180,000 and qualify for a 30-year fixed rate mortgage loan at an interest rate of 5.0% with zero points you’ll have the following scenario to consider:
+This example shows the tradeoff between points as part of your closing costs and interest rates.
+We'll say you're borrowing $180,000 and you qualify for a 30-year fixed rate mortgage loan at an interest rate of 5 percent with zero points.

 You will keep your mortgage for a long time and want to keep the payment as low as possible.

-You like the interest rate and will likely hold the home less than 5 years
+You like the interest rate and will likely hold the home for less than five years.

-You want to keep cash to close as low as possible and can afford a higher payment
+You want to keep your cash to close as low as possible and you can afford a higher mortgage payment.

-Over the life of the loan: Pay $14 more each month
+You get $675 in a lender credit.
+Over the life of the loan, you'll pay $14 more each month.

-Break-even analysis is simple.
-Take the cost of the discount points and divide that by the monthly payment savings/cost and you’ll figure out how many months it’ll take you to break-even.
+The time you plan on owning the home is a big part of the equation if a “break-even” analysis is important to you.
+The analysis is simple.
+Take the cost of the discount points and divide that by the monthly payment savings or cost you'll realize and you’ll figure out how many months it will take you to break-even.

 $675 in cost / $14 per month savings will result in a break-even point of 48.21 months.

-If you plan on keeping your mortgage for more than 4.1 years, or 48.21 months, then paying the discount points start to make sense.
+If you plan on keeping your mortgage for more than 4.1 years, or 48.21 months, then paying the discount points makes sense.
 Anything less than that and you might have made the wrong financial decision.

 Keep in mind that there are certain tax benefits in holding and paying a mortgage and there are tax consequences as well that you should consider when you run the numbers.
 Both interest rate and discount points are tax deductible for some borrowers.
 It depends on the nature of your occupancy, the number of properties you own, the size of your loan, and a few other factors.